IgniteUI/igniteui-docfx/kr/components/pivotgrid/pivot-grid-custom.md

     }
 ];
 ```

-The pivot pipes need some fields to be unique and not appear into the actual data fields.
-They are used to achieve the calculations per record - to store aggregated data, to refer to the child rows, etc.
+The Pivot grid provides the object keys fields it uses to do its pivot calculations.
+- `children` - Field that stores children for hierarchy building.
+- `records` - Field that stores reference to the original data records.
+- `aggregations` - Field that stores aggregation values.
+- `level` - Field that stores dimension level based on its hierarchy.
+- `columnDimensionSeparator` - Separator used when generating the unique column field values.
+- `rowDimensionSeparator` - Separator used when generating the unique row field values.

-If there is an interference with them into the data and the data cannot be changed, the `pivotKeys` property can be used to change the default pivotKeys.
+All of these are stored in `pivotKeys` property, which is part of the `PivotConfiguration` and can be used to change the default pivot keys.
 The defaults are:

 ```typescript